Quick answer

 The VRAM tier table

-These are the tiers Bodega One uses internally to match hardware to model recommendations.
+These are the tiers Bodega One Code uses internally to match hardware to model recommendations.
 If you're using a local provider like Ollama or LM Studio, this maps directly to what you should be pulling.

 | VRAM | Best agent model | Quality tier |